Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 Basically, the only way it knows what to attack, what’s a foreign invader, is through exposure.

-Each and every time it’s engaged properly, and fights something off, it learns.
+Each and every time it’s engaged properly, and fights something off, it learns by producing antibodies, and strengthens its defenses.

-Again, the rub is, a newborn baby doesn’t have a properly functioning immune system.
+Again though, the rub is, a newborn baby doesn’t have a properly functioning or trained immune system.

 This is where colostrum comes into the equation.

-Colostrum is literally the foundation for an entire immune system in a food.
+Colostrum is literally the foundation for an entire immune system in a natural food.

 Through this magical food, newborns are then equipped to start fighting pathogens and antigens on their own, and thus, building and strengthening their own immune system.